-DO YOU NEED TO REPLACE A ROOF AFTER HAIL DAMAGE?
+DO YOU NEED TO REPLACE YOUR ROOF AFTER HAIL STORM DAMAGE?

-Texas is one of the hailstorm capitals of the US, if not the world, so you're not alone if find your house getting battered by ice balls.
+Texas is one of the hailstorm capitals of the US, if not the world, so you're not alone if find your house getting battered by falling ice chunks.
 Hail causes up to a billion dollars in damage in Texas every year.

 Following hailstorms, homeowners have concerns about damage to their roofs and want to know if the damage can be repaired or if the roofs need to be replaced.
 We created this guide about hail damage to roofs to help you understand how to make that decision.